kent-map/time-walk/_admin/overview.md

 #### Collection
 A **collection** groups similar content items, such as articles, events, or stories.

+This site template comes pre-configured with 3 collections: *articles*, *admin*, and *examples*.
+Collections can be easily added, removed, and renamed as needed.
+In this pre-configured setup the *articles* collection is where the site content would reside.
+The *admin* and *examples* collections would typically be removed from site navigation when the site goes live.

 #### Post
 A **post** is a single piece of content, such as an article.
 Posts are written in Markdown and stored in a collection.